cayleygraph/cayley/docs/Quickstart-As-Application.md

 Along the side are the various actions or views you can take.
 From the top, these are:

 * Run Query (run the query)
-* Gremlin (a dropdown, to pick your query language, MQL is the other)
+* Gizmo (a dropdown, to pick your query language, MQL is the other)
-  * [GremlinAPI.md](GremlinAPI.md): This is the one of the two query languages used either via the REPL or HTTP interface.
+  * [GizmoAPI.md](GizmoAPI.md): This is the one of the two query languages used either via the REPL or HTTP interface.
   * [MQL.md](MQL.md): The *other* query language the interfaces support.

 ----